auth0/docs/articles/mfa/concepts/mfa-api.md

 ---
 # Multi-factor Authentication API

-Auth0 provides a built-in e <dfn data-key="multifactor-authentication">Multi-factor Authentication (MFA)</dfn> enrollment and authentication flow using [Universal Login](/universal-login).
+Auth0 provides a built-in <dfn data-key="multifactor-authentication">Multi-factor Authentication (MFA)</dfn> enrollment and authentication flow using [Universal Login](/universal-login).

 You will need to use the MFA API in the following scenarios: